 Location: Any major U.S. city

-Compensation: $2000+/month for PT facilitators (Senior Facilitators may be paid additional).
+Compensation: Starting at $2000+/month for PT facilitators (Senior Facilitators may be paid additional).

 As we continue to grow, The OpEd Project continuously builds our team of Facilitators and Fellowship Leaders.
 We are predominantly working journalists and thought leaders with a track record of high-impact writing and extensive commentary experience, a gift for coaching and facilitation, a deep desire to learn and practice The OpEd Project’s nationally-acclaimed curriculum and method, and a commitment to forging a more inclusive world.
 This part-time role is equal parts work and passion.
-For most of us, the role compliments our more traditional work as a journalist, writer, or teacher (we may have a column or book in the works, or may be teaching at a journalism school, for example).
+For most of us, the role complements our more traditional work as a journalist, writer, or teacher (we may have a column or book in the works, or may be teaching at a journalism school, for example).
 We are a tight-knit team of twenty-five and growing, working with 100s of partners nationwide, to broaden the demographics of voice and change history.

 ABOUT THE ROLE